 I don’t know about you, but I have to think those commercial real estate guys have to have been feeling rather uncomfortable with a Marine on one side and an All-Pro Defensive Tackle on the other competing for coveted space on Cumberland Avenue…

-I’ve also experienced some of the necessary, yet sometimes unpleasant bureauracies that are involved with opening a restaurant.
+I’ve also experienced some of the necessary, yet sometimes unpleasant bureaucracies that are involved with opening a restaurant.

-Some of my thoughts having come this far in site selection/preparation are:
+Some of my thoughts have come this far in site selection/preparation are:

-2. There are some really helpful individuals out there who are willing to go the extra mile for you.
+2. There are some really help individuals out there who are willing to go the extra mile for you.
 It really makes me happy to see the caliber of some of the business owner and team members at many of the different companies and organizations that are going to be crucial for our success in getting open this summer.
-A few shout outs to these individuals are – Michael Moore, of Sperry Van Ness / R.M.
+A few shout-outs to these individuals are – Michael Moore, of Sperry Van Ness / R.M.
 Moore, LLC.
-Michael has been slugging it out in the trenches for me for months now and after the run we’ve had finding a place, he deserves a medal for sticking with us!
-Michael you’re the man, man.
+Michael has been slugging it out in the trenches for me for months now and after the run, we’ve had to find a place, he deserves a medal for sticking with us!
+Michael, you’re the man, man.